R

 Interesting Facts and Features

-In spite of being smaller in size and having a beak of a different shape and size, birdwatchers might occasionally mistake roseate spoonbills for flamingos.
-This especially holds true when they are flying.
+Despite being smaller in size and having a beak of a different shape and size, birdwatchers might occasionally mistake roseate spoonbills for flamingos.
+This especially holds when they are flying.
 That said, they do share a few features in common with the larger avian.
-Such as their skill as capable flyers – an ability roseate spoonbills need to undertake their migratory winter trip to Central and South America.
+Such as their skill as capable flyers – an ability that roseate spoonbills need to undertake their migratory winter trip to Central and South America.
 And a habit of flying with their necks outstretched.
-They also share the same diet of shrimp and the ability to alter their pigment through these crustaceans which themselves turn pink due to the pigment known as carotenoids produced by the algae the latter feed on.
+They also share the same diet of shrimp and the ability to alter their pigment through these crustaceans, which themselves turn pink due to the pigment known as carotenoids produced by the algae that the latter feed on.

 Relationship with Humans